f0t0n/network_graph/README.md

 # Network Graph

-*The web application for playing with undirected acyclic graph.*
+*The web application for playing with undirected graph.*